Semilinear wave equations on asymptotically de Sitter, Kerr-de Sitter and Minkowski spacetimes: Introduction

 While all results are stated for the scalar equation, analogous results hold in many cases for operators on natural vector bundles, such as the d'Alembertian (or Klein-Gordon operator) on differential forms, since the linear arguments work in general for operators with scalar principal symbol whose subprincipal symbol satisfies appropriate estimates at radial sets, see \cite[Remark~2.1]{Va12}, though of course for semilinear applications the presence of resonances in the closed upper half plane has to be checked.
-This already suffices to obtain the well-posedness of the semilinear equations on asymptotically de Sitter spaces that we consider in this paper.\footnote{Here one needs to know the poles of the resolvent of the Laplacian on forms on {\em exact} hyperbolic space only.} On asymptotically Minkowski spaces, the absence of poles of an asymptotically hyperbolic resolvent has to be checked in addition,\footnote{On {\em perturbations} of Minkowski space, this follows from the appropriate behavior of poles of the resolvent of the Laplacian on forms on {\em exact} hyperbolic space.} see Theorem~\ref{thm:asymp-Mink-lin}, and the numerology depends crucially on the delicate balance of weights and regularity, see Footnote~\ref{FootWeightDiff}.
+This already suffices to obtain the well-posedness of the semilinear equations on asymptotically de Sitter spaces that we consider in this paper; for this purpose one needs to know the poles of the resolvent of the Laplacian on forms on {\em exact} hyperbolic space only.
+On asymptotically Minkowski spaces, the absence of poles of an asymptotically hyperbolic resolvent in a region has to be checked in addition, see Theorem~\ref{thm:asymp-Mink-lin}, and the numerology depends crucially on the delicate balance of weights and regularity, as alluded to above.
+Note that on {\em perturbations} of Minkowski space, this absence of poles follows from the appropriate behavior of the poles of the resolvent of the Laplacian on forms on {\em exact} hyperbolic space.